Bergen Airport, Flesland: Airlines and destinations

-As of April 2019, Bergen Airport serves 63 destinations in regular services and 26 seasonal or charter destinations primarily during the summer.
+As of June 2023, Bergen Airport serves 63 destinations in regular services and 28 seasonal or charter destinations primarily during the summer.
 In addition, offshore oil platforms are served from the helicopter terminal.
 Twenty-three airlines operate regular flights out of Flesland.
 They are served by two ground handling agents, SAS Ground Services and Norport Handling.

 The largest airlines at Flesland are Scandinavian Airlines, Norwegian Air Shuttle and Widerøe.
 SAS and Norwegian exclusively operate jetliners on main-haul international and domestic routes.
 Widerøe operates the routes to Florø, Sogndal and Ørsta–Volda on public service obligation contract with the Ministry of Transport and Communications.
 The airline's remaining routes are commercial.
 The airline uses various sizes of the Bombardier Dash 8.
 Bergen Air Transport is based at Flesland, and offers general aviation and executive jet operations.
 Bristow Norway and CHC Helikopter Service operate to offshore oil platforms from the helicopter terminal.
 Lufttransport transport maritime pilots to ships on behalf of the Norwegian Coastal Administration.

 Traffic

 In 2014, Bergen Airport had 6,078,589 passengers, 106,225 aircraft movements and 5,199 tonnes of cargo, making it the country's second-busiest airport.
-The passenger numbers consisted of 3,669,600 domestic scheduled, 2,162,781 international scheduled, 138,252 transit passengers, 246,208 helicopter passengers.
-Bergen has ten percent of the Norway's international traffic.
+The passenger numbers consisted of 3,669,600 domestic scheduled, 2,162,781 international scheduled, 138,252 transit passengers, and 246,208 helicopter passengers.
+Bergen has ten percent of Norway's international traffic.

 Sixty-four percent of the airport's domestic traffic was business, compared to thirty-five percent for international flights.
 Seventy-one percent of the international traffic was generated by people living in Norway.
 For domestic flights, SAS has a market share of 46 percent, Norwegian 38 percent, Widerøe 15 percent and others 1 percent.
 For international flights, Norwegian has a market share of 36 percent, SAS 23 percent, KLM 18 percent, Lufthansa 9 percent and others 15 percent.
 In comparison, in 2003 SAS had a market share of 71 percent for international routes and 78 percent for domestic routes.

-In 2011, the route Oslo–Bergen had 1,680,000 passengers, making it the second busiest route in Norway (after Oslo–Trondheim).
+In 2011, the Oslo–Bergen route had 1,680,000 passengers, making it the second busiest route in Norway (after Oslo–Trondheim).
 It was in 2007 the seventh-busiest route in Europe.
 The routes from Bergen to Stavanger and Trondheim are the busiest routes in Norway which do not operate through Oslo.
 Norwegian and SAS nearly split the Oslo market evenly, although SAS has 54 percent of the business market and Norwegian 58 percent of the leisure market.
 Since 2003, the percentage of passengers traveling from Bergen who are dependent on transferring abroad before reaching their ultimate destination has fallen from about 60 percent to below 40 percent.